ahtn/keyplus/host-software/README.md

 ./keyplus_cli.py -h
 ```

-Program a device based on it's serial
+Program a device based on it's serial:
 ```
 ./keyplus_cli.py progarm --serial 5W162 --layout layout_file.yaml
 ```

-Some commands need a target device to operate on.
-In the case that multiple
-matching devices are present, the first device will be used.
-So for example:
+Program a device giving it a new device id:
 ```
-./keyplus_cli.py progarm --layout layout_file.yaml
+./keyplus_cli.py progarm --new-id 11 --layout_file layout_file.yaml --rf rf_file.yaml
 ```
+When no flags are given to target a specific device, the first device found
+will be used.
+However, if multiple devices are connected, then this command
+will fail and require you to add flags to target a specific device or
+disconnect the other devices.